 Rocking the world and how we do business, AI is a is a wide-ranging branch of computer science concerned with building smart machines capable of performing tasks that would typically require human intelligence.
 Ireland is considered a top talent hub for AI.

 This is one that you’ll be learning more about long into the future.
 Associated with crypto currencies, Blockchain provides a type of distributed non-repudiable ledger.
-Working on decentralised platforms, blockchain has the potential to revolutionize how we do business in so many ways.
+Working on decentralised platforms, blockchain has the potential to revolutionise how we do business in so many ways.
+With many now considering blockchain as an exciting career – this will continue to make waves in tech.

 The ability to look at data and derive meaning from it in a helpful and strategic way is paramount for many businesses today.
 Uncovering patterns and correlations can make the difference in a breakthrough.
 Data Analytics skills are definitely something to consider in the wider tech context – and the Covid crisis has highlighted how critical some if these skills are at certain times.